boolsi/boolsi/README.md

     C: any
 ```

-In the above example, the BoolSi will be looking for simulations that
+In the above example, the BoolSi will be looking for the simulations that
 reach either `A: 0, B: 1, C: 0` or `A: 0, B: 1, C: 1`.

 ## Output
 ### Graphical
 BoolSi supports a number of graphical output formats: PDF, SVG, PNG, and
 TIFF.
-Each simulation or attractor is printed as a separate page of the
+Each simulation or attractor is printed as a separate page of a
-PDF document and/or an SVG/PNG/TIFF image file.
+PDF document and/or as an SVG/PNG/TIFF image file.

-Below is an example output of a network (namely, Cambium regulation
+Below is an example output of a Boolean network (namely, Cambium regulation
-network) simulated from an individual initial state for 10 time steps.
+network) simulated from a particular initial state for 10 time steps.
-Note that initial state (at time step 0) is not counted towards the simulation length.
+Note that the initial state (at time step 0) is not counted towards the simulation length.

 <img src="./examples/output7_cambium1/simulations_SVG/simulation_1.svg"/>

 Here is an example output of an attractor of the same network.
 Unlike in simulations, time steps in attractors are relative.
 Note that
-first state of an attractor in the output is not guaranteed to be the
+the first state of an attractor in the output is not guaranteed to be the
 same as the first state of attractor's first occurrence in the simulation.

 <img src="./examples/output8_cambium2/attractors_SVG/attractor_15.svg"/>

-`attract` also prints pairwise Spearman's correlations between averaged node states across all attractors.
+`attract` also prints pairwise Spearman's correlations between the (averaged) node states across all attractors.

 <img src="./examples/output8_cambium2/node_correlations.svg"/>

 ### CSV
 By default, BoolSi additionally writes the output to CSV to allow for
 machine processing.
-The output consists of two CSV files: one containing
+The output consists of two CSV files: one with the
-simulation/attractor summaries, and another &mdash; the simulations or attractors themselves.
+simulation/attractor summaries, and another containing the simulations or attractors themselves.

 The summary of a simulation contains its length, flags representing
 whether individual nodes were fixed, and the number of perturbations for each node: